 Data Privacy and Security Services Support

 The RIC One Data Privacy and Security Service is a statewide initiative.
 All twelve RICs are working together to provide districts with resources in support of Ed Law 2d Part 121 Regulations.
-As you plan for an unprecedented school year, the LHRIC is here to support your needs.
+The LHRIC is here to support your needs.
 We will continue to keep you up to date with information regarding NYSED deadlines and help your newly appointed Data Protection Officer fulfill the districts requirements.
+Resources can be found on the RIC One DPSS website.

-As your plan your reentry, keep in mind the need to protect not only the health of your students and staff but their data as well.
+Keep in mind, the need to protect not only the health of your students and staff but their data as well.
 Be wary of "free" software offers.
 Be sure to utilize Ed Law 2-d compliant tools for remote learning and video conferencing.
 Not sure if software is compliant with Ed Law 2-d?
 Use this link for the list of LHRIC supported Ed Law 2-d compliant software.

 Data Protection Officers Resources